 About Dan

 Dan has a longstanding commitment to commissioning new music.
-Since 2017, he has commissioned over 20 new works by composers including Ian WhillockDarian ThomasSophie Mathieu, Ivan Trevino, and Louis Raymond-Kolker.
-As an active performer, he has served as principal percussionist for The Orchestra San AntonioOpera San Antonio, Ballet San Antonio, and the Classical Music Institute Orchestra for the Andrea Bocelli World Tour in 2023.
+He has commissioned over 20 new works by prominent composers including Ian Whillock, Darian Thomas, Sophie Mathieu, Ivan Trevino, and Louis Raymond-Kolker.
+In 2017, he marched snare drum with the Troopers Drum and Bugle Corps, and has performed as a soloist and chamber musician with APC, Density512, LNK Percussion Collective.
+He has also served as principal percussionist for The Orchestra San Antonio, Opera San Antonio, Ballet San Antonio, and the Classical Music Institute Orchestra for the Andrea Bocelli World Tour.

 Dan has earned degrees from the University of Texas at Austin (D.M.A.), Michigan State University (M.M.) and the University of Nebraska-Lincoln (B.M.E.).
 He has been fortunate to study with some of the foremost collegiate educators including Dave Hall, Gwen Dease, Jon Weber, Kevin “Bujo” Jones, Ivan Trevino, Richard Huntley, and Tom Burritt.
 Dan is an endorsing education artist for Vic Firth sticks and mallets and Zildjian cymbals.